NASHtoday City Guide Play Banner

 Pet friendly: Yes, leash required

-The trail offers views of Percy Priest Lake and the surrounding woods, with a variety of wildlife and wildflowers along the way.
-It’s a popular destination for hikers and nature enthusiasts, but expect some steep inclines along the route.
+Take in views of Percy Priest Lake and the surrounding woods, with a variety of wildlife and wildflowers along the way.
+The trail is a popular destination for hikers and nature enthusiasts, but expect some steep inclines along the route.

 Mossy Ridge Trail, Percy Warner Park